Ostrichbeta/WHU-class-schedule-export-ics/README.md

 ## Features

 - Chinese conversion support
-- Multi-timezone support (always return the right time no matter which zone you device in)
+- Multi-timezone support (always return at the right time no matter which zone your device is in)
 - No data upload, all the data is processed on your device

 ## How to Use